scaleway/ai-pulse-nvidia-trt-llm/docs/03-Triton.md

 ## Inferencing using Triton Inference Server
 ### Triton Server
 #### Setup
-1. We use the docker command below to run the container based on the model repository created above
+1. We run a container based on the Triton Server Image we create before.
+We specify here the model repository -> /workspace/triton_model_repo/llama_7b/python
 ```
  docker run   -d                                    \
         --runtime=nvidia                                \